Stock futures rise ahead of bank earnings, economic data

 COINBASE STOCK JUMPS IN NASDAQ DEBUT

 Coinbase Global, an exchange for bitcoin and other digital currencies, closed at $328.28 per share on its first trading day after surging to $430 from an opening price of $381.
+Shares are up more than 11% Thursday morning at $365.50.

 At that price, investors say the company is worth more than $85 billion, more valuable than Nasdaq or Intercontinental Exchange, the owner of the New York Stock Exchange.

 PACE OF US ECONOMIC RECOVERY ACCELERATES, FED SAYS